trueos/build/README.md

 * Poudriere jails, ports trees, and mountpoints.
 * ISO output directory : Deleting the output of any "make iso" commands run previously.
-* VM output directory : Deleting the output of any "make vm" commands run previously.
+* VM output directory : Deleting the output of any "make image" commands run previously.

 ### make config
 This will launch an interactive prompt to select a build manifest from the example files in the [manifests directory](https://github.com/trueos/build/tree/master/manifests) and use that as the default build manifest.